libredirect/browser_extension/README.md

 - open `about:config`
 - set `xpinstall.signatures.required` to `false`
 - open `about:addons`
-- click on the settings button below the addon search bar and select install add-on from file
+- click on the gear shaped `settings` button and select `Install Add-on From File...`
 - select `libredirect-VERSION.zip` from `web-ext-artifacts` folder

 ### Install in Chromium, Brave and Chrome